graded-cs-resources/IB-Computer-Science-Notes/unit2/01_Programming_with_objects.md

 }
 ```

-This would work, but if you wanted to add an additional *parameter* to your note - for example, `date_created` or `due_date` - you'd need to add additinal arrays and keep track of even more things.
+This would work, but if you wanted to add an additional *property* to your note - for example, `date_created` or `due_date` - you'd need to add additinal arrays and keep track of even more things.
 This is where the idea of an *object* really starts to become useful and powerful.

 ## What is an object?